-# Science Fun: From thermophotovoltaic conversion to the POMM platform
+# Science Has Fun: From Thermophotovoltaic Conversion to the POMM Platform

-Welcome to La Science s’aMuse, the science program co-produced by UM and Divergence-FM, which takes you on a cruise through the Muse laboratory archipelago.
+Welcome to La Science s’aMuse, the science show co-produced by UM and Divergence-FM, which takes you on a tour of the Muse laboratory complex.
 This week, Rodolphe Vaillon, a researcher atthe Montpellier Institute of Electronics and Systems (IES), shares his discoveries in the field of thermophotovoltaic conversion.
-In the second part of the program, Pascal Etienne from the Charles Coulomb Laboratory takes us to the Montpellier Optomicrofluidics Platform (POMM).
+In the second half of the show, Pascal Etienne from the Charles Coulomb Laboratory takes us to the Montpellier Optomicrofluidic Platform (POMM).

-The study we are discussing today was hailed as "a milestone" at the international symposium on thermal innovations organized by MIT in 2020.
-No, we're not talking about the Cape of Good Hope or Cape Horn, but a technological milestone that makes it possible to increase the electrical power density obtained from thermophotovoltaic conversion by a factor of 1,000, using a surface with a moderate temperature (~450°C).
-As you can see, today's journey takes us into the intricacies of physics, where scientists are attempting to meet a major challenge: recovering energy from the environment to develop carbon-free energy production without greenhouse gas emissions.
+The study we’re discussing today was hailed as “a milestone” at the international symposium on thermal innovations organized by MIT in 2020.
+No, we’re not talking about the Cape of Good Hope or Cape Horn, but rather a technological milestone that enables a 1,000-fold increase in the electrical power density obtained from thermophotovoltaic conversion, derived from a surface at moderate temperatures (~450 °C).
+As you can see, today’s journey takes us into the intricacies of physics, where scientists are attempting to tackle a major challenge: harnessing energy from the surrounding environment to develop carbon-free energy production, without greenhouse gas emissions.

-To meet this challenge, researchers atthe Montpellier Institute of Electronics and Systems (IES, CNRS/University of Montpellier) and the Lyon Center for Energy and Thermal Engineering (CETHIL, CNRS/INSA Lyon) have demonstrated the possibility of converting thermal radiation from a surface at moderate temperature into electrical power with an efficiency greater than 10%.
+To meet this challenge, researchers atthe Montpellier Institute of Electronics and Systems (IES, CNRS / University of Montpellier) and the Lyon Center for Energy and Thermal Engineering (CETHIL, CNRS / INSA Lyon) have demonstrated that it is possible to convert thermal radiation from a surface at moderate temperature into electrical power with an efficiency exceeding 10%.
 Their secret?
-Bringing the emitting surface very close to the infrared photovoltaic cell, thereby circumventing Planck's law.
-Don't understand any of this?
-Rodolphe Vaillon, a researcher at the Montpellier Institute of Electronics and Systems, explains it all.
+Placing the emitting surface at a very, very short distance from the infrared photovoltaic cell, thereby circumventing Planck’s law.
+Confused?
+We’ll explain it all with Rodolphe Vaillon, a researcher at the Montpellier Institute of Electronics and Systems.

 Learn more: